0nyr/docnotes/databases/postgresql/postgresql.md

 6) Enter "Port" (default port for PostgreSQL server is "5432")
 7) Enter "Maintenance Database" name (default is "postgres")
 8) Enter "User Name" (default user is "postgres")
-9) Enter "Password" (Password which you gave when you installed PostgreSQL database for "postgres" user)
+9) Enter "Password" (Password which you gave when you installed PostgreSQL database for "postgres" DB user)
 10) Click on CheckBox "Save password?" to save your password in pgAdmin4 for future use.

 Now as you can see, "Save" button gets enable in dialog, just click on it.